Monday-Wednesday-Friday or Tuesday-Thursday-Friday

 Leslie loves laughing, singing, connecting with people, and exploring the world.
 Originally from Minnesota, Leslie studied Communications at Ithaca College and has lived in Chapel Hill since 1991.
 After careers in financial counseling and international adoption, Leslie became an early childhood educator in 2008.
 Since then, she has taught preschool in both Montessori and Reggio Emilia inspired schools in the triangle area.

 Leslie was thrilled to join the UPPS family in Spring 2021 and she looks forward to teaching the 3's class in the coming years.
-Leslie enjoys spending time with her three teenage children.
+Leslie enjoys spending time with her three adult children.
 They enjoy singing together, going to concerts, sporting events, and theater productions, walking their dog Bella, skiing, traveling, boating, as well as going to the pool, beach, and their summer cabin in Michigan.

 Katie is a life long Chapel Hill resident.
 She grew up here, received a BS in Sociology from UNC and doesn't think there is a better place to raise a family.
 She and her husband, Adin, have two daughters (11 and 15).Once her girls graduated from preschool she went back to work as a preschool teacher.
 She has taught 3 year old preschool for the past seven years.
 Play based learning is her focus and she loves watching children grow and gain confidence through all the different types of play.When she isn't watching her girls play volleyball, Katie enjoys the beach and gardening.